alexeipancratov/accentor-platform/README.md

 * Smart Contract - stores articles and manages donations to publishers.
 Is deployed on the Ethereum blockchain
 * IPFS - stores article images
 * API - stores/retrieves off-chain data to/from MongoDB database
 * MongoDB - stores off-chain data for faster/easier retrieval

+## Tech Stack
+Tech stack is based on MERN for the web application.
+And Solidity for the smart contract development.
+The full breakdown is as follows:
+* UI - React 17
+* Smart Contract - Solidity
+* API - Node.js + Express
+* MongoDB

 ## Smart Contract specification